codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 > Remember that all Docker images of successful builds are always pushed to the Codefresh registry.
 The push step here is shown for demonstration purposes.
 It can be removed and the image will still be uploaded to the Codefresh registry.
 The push step is mostly useful for [external Docker registries]({{ site.baseurl }}/docs/docker-registries/external-docker-registries/).

-The last step is another freestyle that runs integration tests, again inside the Docker image that was created in the first step.
+The last step is another freestyle step that runs integration tests, again inside the Docker image that was created in the first step.

-For more information see the complete [YML syntax]({{ site.baseurl }}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).
+For more information, see the [complete YML syntax]({{ site.baseurl }}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).

 ## What to read next